peace of mind. peaceful life.

 We all have things in our lives that make us sad, put us down, cause stress, fear or self-doubt.
 Often society forces us to think that not being okay is problematic.
 I’m here to help you see that it IS okay to not be okay.
 And it IS okay to need help, we all do sometimes.
 Although the struggles are important to process, moving forward- I want to help you figure out how you can take that experience and fill up your own personal toolkit for when life breaks you down, so that you can build your foundation stronger.
 Ready for the next.

-My experience varies wide, I’ve worked with adults, children, teens, at risk youth, juveniles, domestic violence victims, parents, with CPS, schools, those in crisis, and currently with communities to prevent drug use in youth.
+My experience varies, I’ve worked with adults, children, teens, at risk youth, juveniles, domestic violence victims, parents, with CPS, schools, and those in crisis.
+Currently, I am working toward certification through the Beck Institute and my LICSW.
 My history has influenced my perspective that treating each person needs to be individualized and collaborative.
 Meaning that the person that knows you the best is you!
 So you are in fact, an expert of yourself.
 (How cool, right?)
 And I’m glad to work with you using an approach that makes you feel comfortable, more confident, and motivated.
 I want you to feel like you can achieve while also being in charge of choosing how you do so.
 Therapy isn’t always black and white, it’s adaptive- as it should be!
 As humans, our main similarity is that we are all different.
 We have different emotions, wants and needs.
 So why not approach therapy in that way?

 Through the implementation of techniques and interventions from evidence-based theories, along with active participation, we can tackle your challenges head on.
 I will guide you, challenge you and assist you in growing into the best you that you can be.

-When I am not doing therapy or drug prevention, you can find me doing home DIY projects and remodeling, reading, cooking, crafting, wreathing, and spending time with my husband and two special pups – Della, a Goldendoodle, and a little Border Collie named Gray.
+When I am not doing therapy, you can find me doing home DIY projects and remodeling, enjoying sunshine when I can and spending time with my husband and two special pups – Della, a Goldendoodle, and a little Border Collie named Gray.

 Kiley Brescoach is a Licensed Graduate Social Worker in the State of West Virginia.
-She obtained her Masters degree from West Virginia University in 2019, while gaining experience with individual, group and family therapy on an acute impatient unit serving a multitude of mental health conditions including anxiety, depression, and self-harm behaviors.
+She obtained her Masters degree from West Virginia University in 2019, while gaining experience with individual, group and family therapy on an acute inpatient unit serving a multitude of mental health conditions including anxiety, depression, and self-harm behaviors.
 Her research at graduate school consisted of finding a correlation between Animal Assisted Therapy and Job Satisfaction for Clinical Therapists.
 Kiley double majored at Fairmont State University in her undergraduate pursuit and obtained a Bachelor of Science in Sociology and a Bachelor’s of Science degree in criminal justice in just three years.
-Kiley is a Youth Mental Health First Aid Trainer, a Journey of Hope Trainer, and has a background in working with social services, residential treatment for at-risk youth, and currently works on community drug prevention for youth and young adults in thirteen counties in WV.
+Currently, Kiley is in the process of obtaining supervision for her LICSW licensure, and also is in the certification program through the Beck Institute for Cognitive Behavioral Therapy.
 She is a part of a Registered Therapy Dog Team with her Goldendoodle, Della, through the Alliance of Therapy Dogs and volunteers her free time doing Pet Therapy with patients in the hospital.